-2.1.21 Slope Protection
+2.1.22 Slope Protection

 Provide rip rap at bridge ends in accordance with Standard Drawing 804-105-00, with the following exceptions.
 Place riprap on all new spill-through slopes.
-Ensure riprap is keyed in 2-feet-minimum depth below toe-of-slope.
+Ensure riprap is keyed in 2-feetminimum depth below toe-of-slope or new bench elevation (when a bench is cut to provide abutment setback).
 At locations where the berm elevation is located below the design high water elevation, place riprap on top of the berm.

-2.1.22 Bridge Plans
+2.1.23 Bridge Plans